adamnoor/tok/README.md

 To Do:

--Connect to Firebase **currently hardcoded 31 sources**
+-Connect to Firebase //**currently hardcoded 31 sources**

--Create iOS interface using the YouTube Library for iOS **iOS Youtube libary behaves differently on wholescreen**
+-Create iOS interface using the YouTube Library for iOS //**iOS Youtube libary behaves differently on wholescreen**

 The app can be found here at the Play Store: